Introduction to Computing Sciences – CSIS 110

 For information regarding prerequisites for this course, please refer to the Academic Course Catalog.

-This course is an introductory and prerequisite course taught to computer technology students.
-It touches all computing disciplines, which allows new students to gain a foundational perspective of the entire computer technology curriculum.
+This course is an introductory and prerequisite course taught to the computer technology student.
+It touches all computing disciplines, which allows the student to gain a foundational perspective of the entire computer technology curriculum.

 Textbook readings and lecture presentations